According to a study by Search Engine Land, 70% of consumers will provide customer testimonials for a brand’s products or services if asked.

 Whatever the case may be: Don’t push the issue.

-In a world in which consumers trust the words of their peers above pretty much any other entity (at least when it comes to making purchases), we cannot overstate the importance of generating high-quality testimonials from your satisfied customers.
+In a world in which consumers trust the words of their peers above pretty much any other entity (at least when it comes to making purchases), we cannot overstate the importance of generating high-quality customer testimonials.